expo/expo/docs/versions/v30.0.0/workflow/development-mode.md

 ![Screenshots of development mode in action](./development-mode.png)

-**This comes at a cost: your app runs slower in development mode.** You can toggle it on and off from XDE.
+**This comes at a cost: your app runs slower in development mode.** You can toggle it on and off from Expo Dev Tools and Expo CLI.
 When you switch it, just close and re-open your app for the change to take effect. **Any time you are testing the performance of your app, be sure to disable development mode**.

-## Toggling Development Mode in XDE
+## Toggling Development Mode in Expo Dev Tools

+To enable development mode, make sure the "Production mode" switch is turned off:

 ![](./toggle-development-mode.png)

+## Toggling Development Mode in Expo CLI

+In the terminal with your project running in Expo CLI, press `p` to toggle the production mode.